 - Portfolio/Blog/Services: The core mission control where your value lives.

 Some argue flashy design grabs attention faster.
-Maybe.
-But like a viral meme, attention fades if substance isn’t there.
-Focus on structure first, style second.
+True enough.
+But here’s the thing, like a viral meme, that attention evaporates if there’s no substance behind it.
+Build your structure first.
+Style comes after.

 If you’re following a build personal website guide, treat this step as laying the foundation—strong, simple, and built to last.

-Building a website sounds intimidating.
-I know because I stalled for months, convinced I needed to “learn to code first.”
-I bought tools I didn’t use, registered the wrong domain, and overdesigned a homepage no one read.
+Your First Step Online: Building a website sounds intimidating.
+I stalled for months, absolutely convinced I needed to “learn to code first.”
+I bought tools I never touched, registered the wrong domain, grabbed hosting I didn’t need.
+Then I overdesigned a homepage that nobody read.
+Not one person.

 Here’s what I learned: